Test-Time 3D Occupancy Prediction: Introduction

 \section{Introduction}

-Occupancy prediction seeks to accurately identify regions within an environment that are occupied by objects of particular classes and those that remain free.
-Such capability is crucial for enabling collision-free trajectory planning and reliable navigation in autonomous driving systems \cite{planning_ad1,planning_ad2} and embodied agents \cite{planning_agent,planning_agent2,navi}.

-Existing occupancy prediction approaches \cite{TPVFormer,OccFormer,RenderOcc,OccFlowNet, SurroundOcc,GaussianFormer,Occ3D} primarily rely on \textit{supervised} learning, which typically requires dense 3D annotations obtained through labor-intensive manual labeling of dynamic driving scenes spanning up to 80 meters per frame.
-To mitigate this cost, recent studies have resorted to \textit{self-supervised} alternatives \cite{SimpleOcc,OccNeRF,SelfOcc,DistillNeRF,GaussianOcc,GaussianTR,VEON,LangOcc}.
-These methods leverage 2D predictions from vision foundation models (VLMs) to train a 3D \textit{occupancy network}, enfocing image reprojection consistency through volume rendering \cite{OccNeRF,SelfOcc,DistillNeRF} or differentiable rasterization \cite{GaussianOcc}.
-While effective, these methods still incur substantial computational overhead.
-For instance, training an occupancy network on Occ3D-nuScenes \cite{Occ3D} at a voxel resolution of 0.4m requires approximately 96 hours on eight V100 GPUs \cite{DistillNeRF}.
-Furthermore, achieving finer resolution (\textit{e.g.}, 0.2m on nuCraft \cite{nuCraft}) or adapting to new object classes may necessitate retraining, with computational costs growing \textit{cubically} as resolution increases.
+3D Occupancy prediction seeks to accurately identify regions within an environment that are occupied by objects of particular classes and those that remain free.
+This capability is crucial to enable collision-free trajectory planning and reliable navigation in autonomous driving systems \cite{planning_ad1,planning_ad2,3ddet,3ddet2} and embodied agents \cite{planning_agent,planning_agent2,navi,agent}.
+Existing solutions \cite{TPVFormer,OccFormer,RenderOcc,OccFlowNet, SurroundOcc,GaussianFormer,Occ3D}, however, heavily rely on dense 3D annotations obtained through labor-intensive manual labeling of dynamic driving scenes spanning up to 80 meters per frame.
+To mitigate this cost, recent studies have resorted to \textit{self-supervised} alternatives \cite{SimpleOcc,OccNeRF,SelfOcc,DistillNeRF,GaussianOcc,GaussianTR,VEON,LangOcc,zhou2025autoocc}.
+While reducing labeling costs, they still require substantial computational overhead.
+For instance, training SelfOcc \cite{SelfOcc} on Occ3D-nuScenes \cite{Occ3D} at a voxel resolution of 0.4m requires approximately 2 days on eight GPUs.
+Furthermore, once trained, adapting to finer resolution (\textit{e.g.,} 0.2m of nuCraft \cite{nuCraft} dataset) or novel object classes (\textit{e.g.,} beyond the 17 predefined classes of Occ3D-nuScenes \cite{Occ3D}) may necessitate extensive retraining.